GuangzheWen/web-softwaretools-plain/report/Features.md

 Sellers may use this feature to achieve the following visions, change pet names, categories, status, photos, etc. As it is inevitable that there may be times when the first edit is wrong, or later, for some specific reason, some information needs to be changed, then we provide this interface.

-# Feature 3：Searching pets by category
+# Feature 3：Searching pets by category or name

 The last question in our interview asked potential users what features they would like to see added to the site, and one of them said that they would like to see a categorisation feature, an idea that inspired us.
 After all, this is a very common and necessary feature in our extensive experience with the site, so we decided to add it.